 Where to buy the Camping Card in Iceland

-If you are worried about postage times, simply buy your card when you arrive.
-You can easily purchase it at several different convenient places, such as the larger Tourist Information offices in Reykjavík or some of the larger participating campsites and even in large supermarkets.
+You can also buy your card when you arrive.
+You can easily purchase it at several different convenient places, such as the larger Tourist Information offices in Reykjavík or some of the larger participating campsites, and even in large supermarkets.

 Which campsites are covered by the Iceland Camping Card?